adrinux/HuMC/README.md

 # test run with
 gulp dev
 ```

-## Features
+You may need to edit some variables in config/config.js before "gulp dev" will function properly.

+Currently image processing tasks need to be run manually, be sure to run them after adding new images or changing image processing configuration.

+### Gulp tasks
+Process images: "gulp reprocess"
+Process responsive images: "gulp reprocess:responsive"
+To develop with live sync: "gulp"
+To do a development run without live sync "gulp dev"
+For a staging site run: "gulp stage"
+For a live/production site run: "gulp live"
+To deploy to staging with rsync (configure first): "gulp upstage"
+To deploy to live with rsync (configure first): "gulp golive"

 ## Documentation
 You're reading it.
-For further info see docs for incorportated tools
+For further info see docs for incorportated tools:

 - [Gulp](https://github.com/gulpjs/gulp/tree/master/docs)
 - [Hugo](https://gohugo.io/overview/introduction/)